 Summary

 This unit covers mobile handset threats and focuses on understanding the types of threats, common attack vectors, potential consequences of security breaches, and best practices for protection.
 Mobile handset threats include malware, phishing, and unauthorized access to sensitive information, and have targeted mobile devices like smartphones and tablets since their widespread adoption.
-Notable historic examples of handset attacks include the Cabir worm, DroidDream, and Judy, are described as well as measured taken against them.
-When it comes to discussing mobile threats, it cannot be done in isolation without engaging in the taxonomy of handset threats and this gives a definition into the categorization of security risks affecting mobile devices.
-According to NIST we have categorized the handset threats to threats related to mobile applications, threats related to communication technologies used, threats related to authentication breaches, threats related to communication stack and physical threats.
-Further for each threat category we have discussed in detail examples of attack vectors that can be used and how they can be overcome.
-The unit further expounds on how jailbreaking is executed to remove limitations imposed by manufacturers or operating system providers on mobile devices.
-This process is detailed on how it allows users to run unauthorized third-party software.
+Notable historic examples of handset attacks, including the Cabir worm, DroidDream, and Judy, are described along with the measures taken against them.
+The discussion of mobile threats cannot be done without engaging in the taxonomy of handset threats as this provides a categorization of the security risks affecting mobile devices.
+Based on NIST, we have categorized handset threats into threats related to mobile applications, threats related to communication technologies used, threats related to authentication breaches, threats related to the communication stack, and physical threats.
+In addition, for each threat category we have discussed in detail examples of attack vectors that can be used and how they can be overcome.
+The unit further expounds on how jailbreaking is executed to remove limitations imposed by manufacturers or operating system providers on mobile devices and how it allows users to run unauthorized third-party software.
 While jailbreaking offers users more flexibility and customization options, it carries several risks, including reduced security, increased susceptibility to malware and cyberattacks, and potential incompatibilities with software and hardware.
 Moreover, jailbreaking voids the device’s warranty, which means that any damage or repairs will not be covered by the manufacturer.
 Additionally, jailbreaking can cause device instability, leading to crashes and other issues that may be difficult to resolve.
 Considering the potential risks associated with jailbreaking, users should carefully weigh the benefits against the drawbacks before proceeding.

 Unit 8 – Mobile Device Management